salesforce/apollo/README.md

 * h2-deterministic

 Again, I stress that you must **NOT** include this in the import of Apollo into your IDE.
-You'll be scratching your head and yelling at me about uncompilable code and I will simply, calmly point you to this part of the readme file.
+You'll be scratching your head and yelling at me about uncompilable code, and I will simply, calmly point you to this part of the readme file.

-This module must be built so please run the following once from the top level of the repository
+This module must be built, so please run the following once from the top level of the repository

     mvn clean install -Ppre -DskipTests

-from the command line before attempting to load the remaining Apollo modules into your IDE.
-Again, this only need be done once as this will be installed in your local Maven repository and you won't have to do it again.
+From the command line before attempting to load the remaining Apollo modules into your IDE.
+Again, this only needs to be done once as this will be installed in your local Maven repository, and you won't have to do it again.
 Rebuilding this module will have no adverse effect on the rest of the build.

 ### Eclipse M2E issues with ${os.detected.classifier}